TomasVotruba/tomasvotruba.com/packages/blog/data/2022/2022-03-07-5-constant-lists-that-give-context-to-your-integers-and-strings.md

 <br>

 We might ask, why even bother using some constants?
-Everybody knows 14400 is number of minutes in a day, or is it seconds... or is it 1440?
+Everybody knows 14400 is the number of minutes in a day or is it seconds... or is it 1440?

 ```diff
 -if ($duration < 14400) {